SciScala/NDScala/README.md

         syn0 += X.T.dot(l1_delta)
 ```

-Which runs ~2x slower than the NDScala version (using NumPy w/ MKL).
+The run time of the eager NDScala version is ~80% of that of NumPy w/MKL,
+while if we fuse the ops to a graph it's just ~65%.